-The record shows that in 2022 Complainant filed a second amended civil-rights complaint against multiple defendants.
-A magistrate judge issued a report recommending that the complaint be dismissed without prejudice as malicious because Complainant failed to truthfully disclose his litigation history.
-Over Complainant's objections, the Subject Judge adopted the report and recommendation and dismissed the case.
+The record shows that in 2022 Complainant filed a civilrights complaint against multiple defendants.
+The Subject Judge issued a report recommending that the complaint be dismissed without prejudice as malicious because Complainant failed to truthfully disclose his litigation history and because he was a "three-striker" who did not pay the filing fee or show he was in imminent danger of serious physical injury.
+Over Complainant's objections, the district judge adopted the report and recommendation and dismissed the case.
+This Court later clerically dismissed Complainant's appeal for want of prosecution.